100 years later: Sensationalized Fountain case appears to have faded from memory

 Modern references to Fountain's case include "On the Courthouse Lawn: Confronting the Legacy of Lynching in the 21st Century" by Sherrilyn A. Ifill, president of the NAACP Legal Defense and Education Fund; "Injustice on the Eastern Shore: Race and the Hill Murder Trial" by former Kent County News editor Kevin Hemstock; and as part of a timeline included in an appendix to the Port Street Small Area Master Plan for Easton.

-Opinions issued by the Maryland Court of Appeals, one in Fountain’s favor and one against, can be found online.
-A search of a Library of Congress site aimed at preserving historic newspapers yields 158 editions from a host of different newspapers — from The Prince George’s Enquirer to The Phoenix Tribune out in Arizona — between 1919 and 1922 telling the story of Fountain’s case.
+Opinions issued by the Maryland Court of Appeals, one in Fountain's favor and one against, can be found online.
+A search of a Library of Congress site aimed at preserving historic newspapers yields 158 editions from a host of different newspapers — from The Star Democrat in Easton to The Phoenix Tribune out in Arizona — between 1919 and 1922 telling the story of Fountain's case.

 "The Isaiah Fountain case was one of the most notorious on the Shore during the early part of the twentieth century, and it threw Talbot County into the state spotlight," Ifill wrote in her 2007 book.